shinh/elvm/README.md

 is more portable than [sedlisp](https://github.com/shinh/sedlisp), though much slower.
 Also note, due to limitation of BSD sed, programs cannot output non-ASCII characters and NUL.

+### TensorFlow

+Thanks to control flow operations such as tf.while_loop and tf.cond, a TensorFlow's graph is Turing complete.
+This backend translates EIR to a Python code which constructs a graph which is equivalent to the source EIR.
+This backend is very slow and uses a huge amount of memory.
+I've never seen 8cc.c.eir.tf works, but lisp.c.eir.tf does work.
+You can test this backend by

+    $ TF=1 make tf

+TODO: Reduce the size of the graph and run 8cc

 ## Future works